openedx/edx-rbac/docs/how_to_guide.rst

 * System wide roles: These are the roles used across the ecosystem.
   Role data is added to an authenticated user's JWT cookie based on `assignment` relationships between the user, a role, and a context (which is usually a resource identifier).
 This assignment is usually persisted using a Django model.
+The JWT cookie is populated when the user authenticates into the central auth system.

 * Feature specific roles:
   These are specific to a feature/service.
 They may be inferred based on an assigned system-wide role, or declared explicitly via an assignment relationship.

 Access
 ^^^^^^
 * Implicit:
   Verify the request's user access by mapping user's system wide roles found in JWT to local feature roles.
 * Explicit:
   Verify if there is a role assignment for a given user and role.
 Explicit access is used when we manually want to give access to a user to a specific resource without creating any role data in JWT.

 .. note::